fb-pixel-img

 Are plastic-eating bacteria a solution to ocean plastic pollution?

 Some researchers think that microbes have specifically evolved to eat plastic as it clogs up their ecosystems on land and out at sea.
-Scientists analyzed more than 30,000 enzymes that can break down 10 types of plastic and found higher concentrations of these enzymes in ocean depths with greater plastic pollution, according to a 2021 study.10
+Scientists analyzed more than 30,000 plastic-eating enzymes that have the potential to break down 10 types of plastic and found higher concentrations of these enzymes in ocean depths with greater plastic pollution, according to a 2021 study.10

 But not everyone agrees.
 Mass plastic production didn’t kick off until the 1950s, says Irina Druzhinina, a senior research leader at the Royal Botanic Gardens, Kew, in England.
 It’s possible that certain traits, like the ability to munch on waxy leaves, just make microbes good at eating plastic.
 “It is far too recent, even for microbes,” she says.
 “Evolution of active enzymes takes longer than a few decades.”